BeautyScientist/GSDIANOZAS/README.md

 I started off this investigation by simply seeing if I could write something worth rereading later in 10 minutes.
 When this proved to be possible, I resolved to do exactly that every other day.
 And a little later still I decided that I would try to write a book length piece of writing.
 I don’t imagine this will be a book that will ever be published.
 But it might be something I would enjoy reading in the future.
 The main goal though is simply to produce something of that scale in a series of very short bursts spread out over all the other busyness of my life.
 The entire focus has been on producing the content.
 So the final result will be a very simple, if quite long, marked down text.

+#### **Distraction is other people**

+I make the mistake this morning of putting off my regular morning walk until later.
+This gave other people the opportunity to get up and get in my way.
+In consequence, I was printed from starting this article by about 10 minutes.
+Not a huge amount of time, but I’m probably starting it at about the time I should’ve been finishing it.

+People, particularly people with who you have a relationship, can be huge distractions.
+This knotty problem because human relationships are pretty much what makes life living.
+So cutting them out isn’t really an option.
+(Though there are occasions when it is tempting.)

+I find a badly timed phone call can disrupt my work significantly.
+This is clearly my problem not theirs.
+Modern phones make it quite possible to keep track of calls that you have received and to phone back when it is convenient for you.
+This is a habit I need to build

 #### **YouTube is Soap opera**

 I’ve just spent a very agreeable three quarters of an hour reading Maigret, journalling and getting Claude to correct my French.
 This is the way I want to live my life.
 Before that I spent three quarters of an hour on YouTube trying to find something of interest in particular whether there have been any news.
 I ended up mainly getting a suckered into conspiracy theories.